Doxycycline

 Medical Uses

-• Urinary Tract Infections (UTIs): Effective against certain bacteria causing UTIs.
+• Urinary Tract Infections (UTIs): Effective against various bacterial strains causing UTIs.

-• Sexually Transmitted Infections (STIs): A first-line treatment for chlamydia, and also used for gonorrhea and syphilis in penicillin-allergic patients.
+• Sexually Transmitted Infections (STIs): A primary treatment for chlamydia, gonorrhea (in combination therapy), syphilis, and chancroid.

-• Cholera: Used to reduce the duration and severity of cholera.
+• Cholera: Used in the treatment of cholera to reduce the duration and severity of the disease.

 Dosage